Last fact-checked: 21 December 2020

-Can’t seem to shift that spare tyre no matter how much work you put in at the gym?
-Then you may have thought about liposuction... and then been inevitably put off by the high prices at home.
-In the Philippines, however, you can thousands less– and get the chance to enjoy a holiday before you head in for surgery.
+Can’t seem to shift that spare tire no matter how much work you put in at the gym?
+Then you may have thought about liposuction, only to have been put off by the high prices at home.
+In the Philippines, however, you can spend thousands less–along with the chance to enjoy a holiday before you head in for surgery.

-Do note that patients must be over 18 with a weight that is within the normal range, as well as enough elasticity in their skin to allow it to shrink down to a new shape.
+Do note that patients must be over 18 with weight within the normal range, as well as enough elasticity in their skin to allow it to shrink down to a new shape.

-The Philippines is fast becoming a hot medical tourist destination.
-Living costs are very low when compared to developed nations, and so if you opt to travel here, you’ll find that medical and surgical costs are considerably lower, too.
+The Philippines is fast becoming an important medical tourist destination.
+Living costs are low compared to developed nations; if you opt to travel here, you’ll find that medical and surgical costs are considerably lower, as well.

 This doesn’t mean that the quality is inferior; far from it, in fact.
-Medical training is as thorough here as it is in the West.
-Medical training now takes place on the world stage, and with frequent, low-cost flights around the globe it isn’t unusual for many doctors to have undertaken some of their training on foreign soil – and many do take the opportunity to go to the US or Europe.
+Medical training now takes place on the world stage, and with frequent, low-cost flights around the globe it isn’t unusual for doctors practicing in the Philippines to have undertaken some of their training on foreign soil such as the US or Europe.

-As for healthcare facilities, there is a difference between public and private healthcare, with medical tourists being treated at private healthcare facilities.
-These facilities are often modern, state-of-the-art buildings, equipped with the latest technologies and offering a luxurious experience –a far cry from what many Western patients are used to at home!
+As for healthcare facilities, there is a difference between public and private healthcare, with medical tourists treated mostly at private healthcare facilities.
+These facilities are often modern and state-of-the-art, equipped with the latest technologies and offering sophisticated clinical care and international patient services–a far cry from what many Western patients are used to at home!

-Booking with Medical Departures means you can relax, safe in the knowledge that we have done the background work for you.
+Booking with Medical Departures means you can be more confident with the knowledge that we have done the background work for you.
 We visit clinics and hospitals; verify qualifications and professional memberships of medical staff and also run legal/criminal checks.

-We publish real patient reviews on our site, alongside clinic photos, virtual video tours and much more–giving you a good picture of what to expect.
-If we’re not happy with a clinic or doctor, you don’t promote them on our site.
+We authenticate and publish patient reviews on our site, alongside clinic photos, virtual video tours and much more–giving you a good picture of what to expect with an in-person visit.
+If we’re not happy with a clinic or doctor, we don’t promote them on our site.